bdbarnett/tft_graphics/README.md

 # TFT Graphics
-A port of Russ Hughes's st7789py with the display driver data removed so that it works with MPDisplay.
-The examples folder contains modified versions of st7789py's examples so they will also work with MPDisplay.
-To change existing code written for st7789py to work with TFT Graphics:
+A port of [Russ Hughes's st7789py_mpy](https://github.com/russhughes/st7789py_mpy) with the display driver data removed so that it works with [MPDisplay](https://github.com/bdbarnett/mpdisplay).
+The examples folder contains modified versions of st7789py_mpy's examples so they will also work with MPDisplay.
+I encourage you to look at Russ Hughes's repository for much more information than I am providing here.
+It's his work.
+I just rewrote it as TFT Graphics so it is compatible with MPDisplay.

+To change existing code written for st7789py_mpy to work with TFT Graphics:

 Replace
 ```